 Why 18k Gold?

-18 karat gold is a popular choice for many brides and grooms.
-One advantage of choosing 18 gold is its purity, which gives 18k gold a richer, more vibrant color.
-This higher percentage of gold purity is also less likely to trigger any skin conditions or reactions one may have because the presence of other metals and alloys is minimal.
-If you are prone to gold triggering a skin allergy, 18k gold is a great option for you!
-However, although this higher gold percentage makes for a beautiful appearance and other benefits, it’s also its biggest disadvantage.
+18k gold is a popular choice for many brides and grooms.
+One advantage of choosing 18k gold is its purity, which gives 18k gold a richer, more vibrant color.
+The 18k gold percentage is also less likely to trigger any skin conditions or reactions one may have because the presence of other metals and alloys is minimal.
+If you are prone to metal allergies, 18k gold is a great option for you!
+However, although this higher gold percentage makes for a beautiful appearance and other benefits, it is also its biggest disadvantage.